- Takamichis Jiu Jiu Obedience Training Goals:

 - Shapeshifter Baggage: Snow and Night are able to transform from medium-sized dogs to teenage boys (and back again), with no mention made of where that extra mass goes.

-- Spare to the Throne: Up until her brother's death, Takamichi was largely ignored and belittled by the clan.
-Now that she's the sole heir to her clan's demon hunting legacy, she's put under an immense amount of pressure.
+- Spare to the Throne: Up until her twin brother's death, Takamichi was largely ignored and belittled by the clan.
+Now that she's the sole heir to her clan's demon hunting legacy, she's put under an immense amount of pressure to live up to their expectations and carry on the clan's work.